ibenbouzid/SkypeforBusiness_lab_V2/README.md

 2. Create a correct folder structure where to put SfB software see below
 3. Download Skype for Business 2015 eval software and put the content of the ISO in "\skype\SfBserver2015\"
 4. Download Skype Basic or Skype 2016 eval, rename it to "setup.exe" and put it in "\skype\SfB2016\"
-5. Download Silverlight_x64.exe and put it in "\skype" folder
+5. Download Silverlight_x64.exe and Azure AD connect and put it in "\skype" folder
 6. Download 3 mandatory Windows Server 2012 updtates (KB2919355, KB2919442, KB2982006) and put them into "\Skype" folder
+7. Depending on whether Hybrid is needed or not a certificate request for public CA will be needed prior to installation (see below for guidlines)
 7. Then Click the button below to deploy
 8. You will have to fill some parameters like your storage account name and the sastoken as well as some other mandatory parameters like the dns prefix of your lab.
 Please remember to use only numbers plus lower case letters for your resource group name because it is concatenated to create a storage account name which support only lower case.
 Use Western Europe instead of Uk south it doesn't support yet the types of VM's used.